SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 ### 3.1.2 Create Service

-Create an instance of the Redis service in an org/space:
+Create an instance of the Redis service in an org and space, as follows:

 ```bash
 > # Create Redis service
 > cf create-service p-redis shared-vm myRedisService
 ```

-### 3.1.3 Publish and Push Sample, observe logs
+### 3.1.3 Publish and Push Sample

 See [Publish Sample](#publish-sample) and the sections that follow for instructions on how to publish and push this sample to either Linux or Windows.

+### 3.1.4 Observe Logs
-Optionally use the `cf logs` command to see log output.
+You can use the `cf logs` command to see log output.

-### 3.1.6 What to expect
+### 3.1.5 Access the Application

-At this point the app is up and running.
-Bring up the home page of the app and click on the `Protected` link in the menu and you should see something like the following:
+At this point, the application is running.
+Bring up the home page of the application and click on the `Protected` link in the menu.
+You should see content resembling the following:

 ```text
 Protected Data.